paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-029-national-defense-contracts.md

 The provisions of the National Emergencies Act [see Short Title note set out under [section 1601 of this title](./chapter-034-national-emergencies.md#section-1601)] shall not apply to the powers and authorities conferred by this section and actions taken hereunder, see [section 1651(a)(4) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1651/a/4&num=0&edition=prelim).

 #### Obligations Entered Into Before November 16, 1973
-Amendment by Pub.
-L. 93–155 not affecting the carrying out of any contract, loan, guarantee, commitment, or other obligation entered into prior to Nov.
-16, 1973, see section 807(e) of Pub.
-L. 93–155, set out as a note under [section 2307 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2307&num=0&edition=prelim), Armed Forces.
+Pub.
+L. 93–155, title VIII, § 807(e), Nov.
+16, 1973, 87 Stat.
+616, provided that: “The amendments made by this section [amending this section, sections 3816 and 4532 of this title, and [section 2307 of Title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2307&num=0&edition=prelim), Armed Forces] shall not affect the carrying out of any contract, loan, guarantee, commitment, or other obligation entered into prior to the date of enactment of this section [Nov.
+16, 1973].”

 #### Ex.
 Ord.
 No. 10789.
 Contracting Authority of Government Agencies in Connection With National Defense Functions
 Ex.
 Ord.
 No. 10789, Nov.
 14, 1958, 23 F.R.
 8897, as amended by Ex.
 Ord.
 No. 11051, Sept.
 27, 1962, 27 F.R.
 9683; Ex.
 Ord.
 No. 11382, Nov.
 28, 1967, 32 F.R.
 16247; Ex.
 Ord.
 No. 11610, July 22, 1971, 36 F.R.
 13755; Ex.
 Ord.
 No. 12148, July 20, 1979, 44 F.R.
 43239; Ex.
 Ord.
 No. 12919, § 904(b), June 3, 1994, 59 F.R.
 29534; Ex.
 Ord.
 No. 13232, Oct.
 20, 2001, 66 F.R.
 53941; Ex.
 Ord.
 No. 13286, § 73, Feb.
 28, 2003, 68 F.R.
 10630, provided: